fahadnasrullah109/KalturaClient-Android/README.md

 # KalturaClient-Android
-This is and Android client library for Kaltura.
+This is an Android client library for Kaltura.